MutheuTheAnalyst/Tableau-Project-/README.md

 ## Introduction
 - In this project, a cleaned and transformed dataset that entails a company's human resource records is presented.

-- My aim is to visualize and analyze the dataset using Tableau as the business tool and draw insights that will guide the company on how to reduce its attrition rate.
+- My aim is to visualize and analyze the dataset using Tableau as the business  intelligence tool and draw insights that will guide the company on how to reduce its attrition rate.

 ## Purpose of the project
-- To create a dashboard that contains visualizations that showcase the company's attrittion performance across diffrent;
+- To create a dashboard that contains visualizations that showcase the company's attrittion performance across different;

   a).
 Genders.